 There is currently no market through which the Trust Units may be sold.
-Unless permitted under securities legislation, no Trust Unitholder can trade Trust Units before the date that is four months and a day after the date the Issuer becomes a reporting issuer in any province or territory of Canada.
-The Issuer is not, and currently has no intention of becoming, a reporting issuer in any province or territory of Canada, and therefore all Trust Units will be subject to an indefinite hold period.
+Unless permitted under securities legislation, no Trust Unitholder can trade Trust Units before the date that is four months and a day after the date the Trust becomes a reporting issuer in any province or territory of Canada.
+The Trust is not, and currently has no intention of becoming, a reporting issuer in any province or territory of Canada, and therefore all Trust Units will be subject to an indefinite hold period.
 Trust Units may only be transferred under limited exemptions under applicable securities laws.
 In addition, no Trust Units may be transferred without the approval of the Trustees.
 Consequently, Trust Unitholders may not be able to sell the Trust Units readily or at all, and they may not be accepted as collateral for a loan.
-Trust Unitholders should be prepared to hold the Trust Units indefinitely and cannot expect to be able to liquidate their investment even in the case of an emergency.
+Trust Unitholders should be prepared to hold the Trust Units indefinitely and, except through the redemption rights granted under the Declaration of Trust, should not expect to be able to liquidate their investment even in the case of an emergency.